History of origami: Recreational origami

 From the late Edo period to the Bakumatu period, origami that imitated the six legendary Japanese poets, rokkasen (六歌仙) listed in the Kokin Wakashū (古今和歌集) compiled in the 900s and the characters in Chūshingura became popular, but today they are rarely used as subjects for origami.

 The earliest evidence of paperfolding in Europe is a picture of a small paper boat in the 1498 French edition of Johannes de Sacrobosco's Tractatus de Sphaera Mundi.
 There is also evidence of a cut and folded paper box from 1440.
-It is possible that paperfolding in the west originated with the Moors much earlier; however, it is not known if it was independently discovered or knowledge of origami came along the silk route.
+It is possible that paperfolding in the west originated with the Moors much earlier; however, it is not known whether it was independently discovered or knowledge of origami came along the silk route.